Why Instagram Restricted Your Account: Common Reasons and How to Fix It

 If you notice these signs, immediately review your recent activity and make corrections before a full restriction happens.

-Instagram restrictions usually happen for clear reasons.
-Whether it's automation tools, spam behavior, or content violations, the solution is almost always the same: follow Instagram's rules and act like a real human, not a bot.
+Instagram restrictions usually happen for clear reasons: automation tools, spam behavior, or content violations.
+The solution is almost always the same—follow Instagram's rules and act like a real person.

 Was this article helpful?